mil/kf-sass-site/src/guide/using-mixins.md

 Kf's [selection of mixins](/mixins) can be used in two ways.
 The first way is as a [top-level include](#using_a_mixin_normally) statement.
 And the second way is [as the input for another mixin](#using_mixin_composability)'s animation map.

 #### Using a mixin normally:
-The first way you can use a Kf mixins with a traditional `@include` statement.
+The first way you can use a Kf mixin is with a traditional `@include` statement.
 Read the documentation for each [mixin](/mixins) to find out the parameters for each.

 Say for example, if you want to play an animation map in reverse you could use the [kf-reverse](/mixins/kf-reverse) mixin as: